-My husband and I love movies.
-We go to blockbusters at the theater and often buy them later.
-He’s a comic book fan and I am well versed in all things Marvel and DC etc. But there’s a special kind of movie that we both really enjoy, and it’s hard to define it.
 A few days ago we went to see The Post, the new Spielberg movie with Tom Hanks and Meryl Streep.
 It’s fantastic.
-It got my wheels turning to try to define other movies of this caliber.
+It got my wheels turning to try to define and highlight other movies of this caliber.

-Here’s my poor attempt of explaining why these make my list: these movies are 1) great stories 2) beautifully set–many are period pieces and have worked crazy hard at capturing the dress, music, and cadence of speech of their time 3) well written 4) edited to perfection, in my humble opinion and 5) endearing characters–this one’s hard to define, but none of these movies have just one memorable character, they are a team working together that lets everyone shine properly.
-I’ll make my list in order of release year.
+Here’s my poor attempt of explaining why these make my list: these movies are 1) great stories 2) beautifully set–many are period pieces and have worked crazy hard at capturing the dress, music, and cadence of speech of their time 3) well written 4) edited to perfection, in my humble opinion, and 5) full of endearing/memorable characters.

 - Calendar Girls (2003)